Rayza-Slyce/Apex_Logistics_Recruitment_Lure_Investigation/README.md

 ## Likely Execution Flow

-Based on the structure:
+Based on the observed structure, this attack relies on user interaction rather than automatic execution:

-1. User downloads the ZIP
+1. User clicks the link provided in the message
+2. Redirect chain leads to a Dropbox-hosted ZIP file
+3. The file is downloaded, either automatically or via user prompt
-2. Extracts the archive
+4. User extracts the archive to view its contents
+5. The archive contains a file named to resemble a legitimate document (EXE disguised as job details)
-3. Runs the EXE, believing it to be a document
+6. User executes the file, believing it to be safe
-4. The executable loads a local DLL (AppvIsvSubsystems64.dll)
+7. The executable loads a local DLL (AppvIsvSubsystems64.dll)
-5. The DLL executes its payload
+8. The DLL executes the actual payload
-6. A decoy file may open to distract the user
+9. A decoy file may be opened to reduce suspicion

-This aligns with common DLL sideloading attack patterns.
+This aligns with common DLL sideloading techniques, combined with social engineering to drive execution.

-This structure is designed to execute malicious code while presenting a legitimate-looking document to the user, reducing suspicion and increasing the likelihood of successful execution.
+The attack does not rely on exploitation of the browser or operating system, but instead on convincing the user to manually execute the payload.

 ---